-Component 3 Composing (30%)
+Component 3: Composing (30%)

-Students submit two compositions, similar to the compositions they have been writing in Year 9, written during the course.
-They will be recorded onto CD.
+Students submit two compositions in different styles.
 One of these pieces must be written in a Western tonal style and show a familiarity with basic traditional harmonic language; this composition should be fully notated using Sibelius music software.
+The other composition can be of the students own choice.
 Students will be marked on:

-- Their musical ideas
+- Musical ideas

 - Structure of the compositions

 - Use of the chosen medium (the instruments and how they are used).

-- Compositional technique
+- Compositional techniques

 - Presentation and notation of their score.

-Both component 2 and 3 of the Music IGCSE course are internally assessed and completed by April of Year 11: 60% of your IGCSE Music exam is complete before your Easter break.
-Component 1, worth 40%, is then completed during the exam period in May/June.
+Both components 2 and 3 of the Music IGCSE course are internally assessed and completed by April of Year 11: 60% of your IGCSE Music exam is complete before your Easter break.
+Component 1, worth 40%, is then completed during the exam period in May/ June.